 When you plan a wedding, you hire a bunch of individual vendors who are all really great at their jobs - but my job as the coordinator is to take each of those separate pieces and create synergy, cooperation & flow.
 Every other vendor is there to provide the best service they can for their allotted task - be it music, food, photography, flowers - and I'm there to make sure they work well with each other, that the whole event goes smoothly, and that the two of you and all your guests are taken care of the entire time.
 (I'm also the one who's checking to see if you ate breakfast, running to the drug store to get the contact lens solution you ran out of, making sure your great-aunt is in the shade and doesn't get dehydrated in the summer heat, and getting the grease stains out of your best-man's suit jacket right after he decided to eat pizza right before the photos!)

 My job is to support you in having a meaningful celebration where you and your partner can get married, spend some time surrounded by people that love you, have a lot of fun, and not feel burdened by having to manage the event.

 If I hire you, will you just start telling me all these things I have to do for my wedding?
 Can I just have a simple party?

-You can!
+And yes, you can have a simple party!
 Let's talk.
-It doesn't have to be expensive.
+A wedding doesn't have to be expensive.
 It doesn't have to be anything.
-If you want to meet once to figure out a game plan for a super simple ceremony & dinner with family & friends - I got you.
+If you want to meet a few times over coffee to figure out a game plan for a super simple ceremony & dinner with family & friends - I got you.